Assistant to the Director of Undergraduate Studies:

 Minor in Physics: Provides the student with a general survey of the field, plus specialized study.
-Consists of four of the following courses, or three of the following courses plus one of the courses listed under the minor in astronomy: PHYS-UA 10, PHYS-UA 11, PHYS-UA 12, PHYS-UA 20, and all courses numbered above and including PHYS-UA 91 (except for pure laboratory courses).
+Consists of four of the following courses, or three of the following courses plus one of the courses listed under the minor in astronomy: PHYS-UA 10 Sound and Music, PHYS-UA 11 General Physics I, PHYS-UA 12 General Physics II, PHYS-UA 20 20th-CenturyConcepts of Space, Time, and Matter, and all courses numbered above and including PHYS-UA 91 (except for pure laboratory courses).

 Minor in Astronomy: Provides a comprehensive introduction to astronomy, including modern concepts, historical ideas, and observational experience.
-Consists of four courses; PHYS-UA 07 is required, plus the three following courses (or two of the following, and one of the courses listed under the minor in physics): PHYS-UA 08, PHYS-UA 13, and PHYS-UA 150.
+Consists of four courses; PHYS-UA 07 is required, plus the three following courses (or two of the following, and one of the courses listed under the minor in physics): PHYS-UA 13 Observationa lAstronomy, PHYS-UA 14 Physics and Astronomy in the Renaissance, PHYS-US 15 Introduction to Cosmology, and PHYS-UA 150 Astrophysics.

 The following courses are lectures unless otherwise indicated.